mdn/content/files/en-us/web/api/webxr_device_api/startup_and_shutdown/index.md

 ### Context requirements

 A WebXR compatible environment starts with a securely-loaded document.
-Your document needs to either have been loaded from the local drive (such as by using an URL such as `http://localhost/...`), or using {{Glossary("HTTPS")}} when loading the page.
+Your document needs to either have been loaded from the local drive (such as by using a URL such as `http://localhost/...`), or using {{Glossary("HTTPS")}} when loading the page.
 The JavaScript code must, likewise, have been loaded securely.

 If the document wasn't loaded securely, you won't get very far.
 The {{domxref("navigator.xr")}} property doesn't even exist if the document wasn't loaded securely.
 This may also be the case if there is no compatible XR hardware available.
 Either way, you need to be prepared for the lack of an `xr` property and either gracefully handle the error or provide some form of fallback.